manomadhivanan/Ex-8-RECOGNITION-OF-THE-GRAMMAR-anb-where-n-10-USING-YACC/README.md

-# Ex-8-RECOGNITION-OF-THE-GRAMMAR-anb-where-n-10-USING-YACC
-RECOGNITION OF THE GRAMMAR(anb where n>=10) USING YACC
+# Ex-8-RECOGNITION OF THE GRAMMAR anb where n-10 USING YACC
 # NAME:MANO M
 # REGISTER NUMBER:212221040100
-# Date:03.05.2024
+# Date:27.03.2024
 # Aim:
 To write a YACC program to recognize the grammar anb where n>=10.
 # ALGORITHM